Y3t1M/Arduino-R4-Controller-Web-Interface/README.md

 Use appropriate driver circuits (e.g., N-MOSFETs) connected to pins 13 and 8.
 Connect flyback diodes across the electromagnet terminals.
-Power electromagnets with an external power supply matching their voltage and current requirements.
+Power electromagnets with an external power supply match their voltage and current requirements.
 Common Ground:

-Connect the grounds of the Arduino, servos, electromagnets, and external power supplies together.
+Connect the grounds of the Arduino, servos, electromagnets, and external power supplies.
 Software Setup
 Clone or Download this repository.